liamhtml/byte-a/README.md

 ### Hi there 👋

-💬 Overview: I am Byte-a, I'm a Programmer and Penetration Tester, and an over Tech Enthusiast.
+💬 Overview: I am Byte-a, I'm a Programmer and Penetration Tester, and an over all Tech Enthusiast.

 ## 💬 Languages
  -Java